 - Moderate: deeper and more extensive, moderate acne usually requires dermatological help in the form of over-the-counter or prescription medications.

 - Severe: presenting as deep cysts, inflammation, and extensive skin damage, severe acne often requires additional dermatological intervention including drug therapies and occasionally steroid injections to treat effectively.

 Even in mild cases, the best way to avoid permanent scarring is to see a dermatologist.
-The Woodlands and Conroe residents suffering from acne should make an appointment with Dr. Perri to determine which treatments are best.
+Residents suffering from acne should make an appointment with Dr. Perri to determine which treatments are best.